luxleather/xbtx-paper-wallet/README.md

 Install any Python3.x version.

-Download Teloscoin paper wallet files from this repo and unpack it on the Desktop.
+Download Bitcoin Subsidium XBTX paper wallet files from this repo and unpack it on the Desktop.

 Run Terminal and type: `cd /home/<username>/Desktop/xbtx-paper-wallet-master`